trybrito/Move.it-NLW04/README-en.md

 ### 🏆 Features

 - [X] Create application global stylization;
-- [X] Implement the user experience bar, which has the initial, current and necessary experience for the next level;
+- [X] Implement the user experience bar, which comprises the initial, current and necessary experience for the next level;
 - [X] Develop the profile component, which includes the user's profile photo and your name and current level;
 - [X] Add the component responsible for counting the completed challenges;
 - [X] Implement the chronometer component, responsible for marking the time of each cycle;